 There are many places to visit and side activities to do when cruising from the Venice Boardwalk to the Santa Monica Pier.

 You can start from Venice and visit the dining shops, local dispensaries, shopping centers, and the Venice Beach Skatepark itself.

 However, you might not be able to skate the park well on a board meant for cruising.
 You can shop and look around for skateboard completes, which are better for skating streets and parks, here.

 If you want to explore the sights and sounds Los Angeles has to offer, going around Downtown with your skateboard is one of the best options.

 However, you have to note that Downtown is full of people and inclines that might be too fast for beginner skaters.
 If you plan on cruising around downtown LA, make sure you choose flat spots with less incline if you are not comfortable doing footbrakes or stopping at faster speeds.

 Besides skating around, you can also ride the subway from Union Station to visit more cruise spots around the area.

-You can also j hit the streets and visit places to eat like the Grand Central Market, go to the arts district, and even visit The Last Bookstore, which is a trippy place to visit.
+You can also hit the streets and visit places to eat like the Grand Central Market, go to the arts district, and even visit The Last Bookstore, which is a trippy place to go by.